hindu-comm/weblogs/manasataramgini/2016/07/2016-07-22_turning-of-the-turkic-wheel-unmattabhisae1b983dhi-battles-won-battles-lost-and-march-of-marunmada.md

 and on top of that the Venetians had to compensate the Turks for Lepanto by paying a hefty fine.
-Joseph wanted to become the Jewish king of Cyprus but the Khalif laughed him off; all the same he gave him a grant for his Jewish printing press to print their religious material.
+Joseph wanted to become the Jewish king of Cyprus but the Khalif laughed him off; all the same he gave him a grant for his Jewish printing press to print their religiousmaterial.
 Joseph’s cousin Abraham Benveniste was caught by the Venetians for sending intelligence to the Osmans during the conquest of Cyprus and was sent to suffer the inquisition.